Earthquake Early Warning - Frequently Asked Questions

 The USGS EEW system is currently operational in California, Oregon, and Washington.

 EEW stations have been installed in areas of both moderate-to-high seismic hazard and concentrations of population and/or critical infrastructure (e.g. transportation, utilities, medical facilities).
-Within Earthquake Early Warning coverage areas, shown below, public alerts are sent for earthquakes estimated to be at or above magnitude 5, causing shaking at intensities of IV or greater.
+Earthquakes expected to cause strong shaking within EEW coverage areas, shown below, result in public alerts if their magnitude is estimated to be at or above 5, and shaking is estimated to reach intensities of IV or greater.
 These alerts are disseminated by the National Public Alerting System.
+Additionally, earthquakes producing strong shaking beyond this region may result in an alert to those areas.

-EEW notifications to the public will be sent through the National Public Alerting System, to advise that strong shaking is likely and imminent.
-Infrastructure operators will receive EEW messages in a format which can trigger automated response technologies, as described above.
+EEW notifications to the public are sent through the National Public Alerting System, to advise that strong shaking is likely and imminent.
+Infrastructure operators can receive EEW messages in a format which can trigger automated response technologies, as described above.

 For more information, please contact: Earthquake Early Warning Program, Canadian Hazards Information Service, Natural Resources Canada, at: EEWinfo-infoASP@nrcan-rncan.gc.ca or 613-995-5548.